Enduro Africa 2009 Diary

 Had a funny feeling in my stomach...like butterflies and feeling sick combined.
 Not sure if it was the pill or nerves from the impending gorge.
 Had a short detour for a huge team photo on the top of a hill then set off.

 Eventually got to the gorge and our orange team were up last.
-I went second and got the the foot of the gorge and already saw Joe in trouble.
-My God….this thing looked menacing with all the team leaders dotted up the route to help people as they went.
+I went second and got the foot of the gorge and already saw Joe in trouble.
+My God…this thing looked menacing with all the team leaders dotted up the route to help people as they went.

-Made it to the first section which was a bi*ch and needed a little help getting over some of the obstacles but then I managed to power my way all the way to the top with little trouble and gave a huge cheer at the top and received calls of “nice ride” which really made me feel great.
-The ride up was the most tiring thing I have done for years and I was severely out of breathe which was weird as I hadn’t felt that way all week.
+Made it to the first section which was a bi*ch and needed a little help getting over some of the obstacles.
+Then I managed to power my way all the way to the top with little trouble and gave a huge cheer at the top.
+I received calls of "nice ride" which really made me feel great.
+The ride up was the most tiring thing I have done for years.
+I was severely out of breathe which was weird as I hadn’t felt that way all week.